-The Tennessee Housing Development Agency will replace all occupied and vacant occupiable lower income housing demolished or converted to a use other than as lower income housing in connection with a project assisted with funds provided under the HOME Investment Partnership Act.
+THDA will replace all occupied and vacant habitable lower income housing demolished or converted to a use other than as lower income housing in connection with a project assisted with funds provided under the HOME Investment Partnership Act.

 All replacement housing will be provided within three years after the commencement of the demolition or conversion.
-Before entering into a working agreement committing Tennessee Housing Development Agency to provide funds for a project that will directly result in the demolition or conversion, the Tennessee Housing Development Agency will make public by and submit to HUD, Knoxville HOME coordinator certain information.
+Before entering into a working agreement committing THDA to provide funds for a project that will directly result in the demolition or conversion, THDA will make public by and submit to the HUD/Knoxville HOME coordinator certain information.
 Each applicant proposing demolition or any reduction in lower income housing units must submit the following information to THDA: